exonum/exonum/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to change)

-- [ ] Other (CI-improvments, docs fixes, version bumps, clippy, rustfmt)
+- [ ] Other (CI-improvements, docs fixes, version bumps, clippy, rustfmt)

 ### Checklist:
 - [ ] All commits are named based on our guideline (read CONTRIBUTING.md)